intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 ## Vulnerabilities

-Vulnerabilities are referential objects used to clarify a risk scenario and to follow remediations.
+Vulnerabilities are used to clarify a risk scenario and to follow remediations, e.g. after a pentest.
 They are informative, risk assessments can be realised without using them.
-Well-known providers are NVD and CISA KEV, but custom vulnerabilities can also be defined, e.g. to point a weakness in an internal process.
+Reference to CVE, CISA KEV or any other catalog can be done in the references field, but this is not mandatory.
+Therefore, custom vulnerabilities can also be defined, e.g. to point a weakness in an internal process.

+Vulnerabilities have a status among the following values: --/potential/exploitable/mitigated/fixed.

+The format of the references field is list of the following objects (* for mandatory):
+- string ref_id (*)
+- url reference_link
+- boolean is_cve
+- boolean is_kev
+- ...

+The UX shall facilitate the proper edition of references.

+Vulnerabilities also have a ref_id (defaults to empty string), a name, a description, and a severity within values --/low/medium/high/critical (coded as an integer from -1 to 3).

 ## Reference controls